 The nutrient content of a diet has profound influence on a number of vital physiological pathways.
 Furthermore, a strong link exists between dietary trends and a number of common diseases such as cancer, diabetes and atherosclerosis.
-Although the major emphasis on diabetes is focused on dysregulation of glucose metabolism, there are equally important alterations in lipid metabolism.
-Despite their critical role in metabolichomeostasis and disease, it has been challenging to determine the mechanisms of lipid actions and their specific involvement with critical regulatory or toxic pathways.
+Although a major emphasis on diabetes research is the dysregulation of glucose metabolism, equally important are the characteristic alterations in lipid metabolism.
+However, it has been challenging to determine the mechanisms of lipid actions and their specific involvement with critical regulatory or toxic pathways.
 Our work in this area is in two major pillars:

 We approach the molecular basis of these interactions by focusing on the biological role of lipid chaperones called fatty acid binding proteins (FABPs), which bind to lipids as well as other endogenous structures and dictate their composition, partitioning, and function in cells.
 Our research has been focused on the role of the two FABP isoforms expressed in adipocytes and macrophages, FABP4 and FABP5 (also known as aP2 and mal1).
 We have developed several mouse models that are deficient in aP2 and mal1, and found that these animals are protected from some of the most detrimental effects of high dietary levels of fatty acids, including obesity, insulin resistance, type 2 diabetes, fatty liver and cardiovascular disease.
 Obesity has also been recognized as a risk factor for asthma and FABP-deficient mice exhibit resistance to allergic airway inflammation, as well as ovarian cancer, raising the possibility that this molecule plays a very broad role in a cluster of chronic metabolic diseases.